cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The commit is aborted if any check fails.
 This workflow allows you to review the changes before attempting the commit again.

+.. _Git hook: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks

 Many linters support fixing offending lines automatically.

-.. _Git hook: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks
+When this happens,
+your original changes are in the staging area, while the linter fixes are in the work tree.
+You can accept the fixes by staging them with ``git add`` before committing again.

 pre-commit is configured using the file ``.pre-commit-config.yaml`` in the project directory.